gpappasunb/twocol/README.md

-Georgios Pappas Jr
-2025-05-11

-# Quarto/Pandoc filter to create columns
+# 🌒 Quarto/Pandoc filter to create columns

 ## Introduction

-A [Pandoc](https://www.pandoc.org) [Pandoc Lua filter](https://pandoc.org/lua-filters.html) that provides an easier notation to create columns in documents, especially for Beamer or revealjs presentations.
+A [Pandoc](https://www.pandoc.org) [Pandoc Lua filter](https://pandoc.org/lua-filters.html) that provides an easier notation to create columns in documents, especially for Beamer or reveal.js presentations.

-In [Quarto](https://www.quarto.org), the traditional way of creating columns in a markdown document using quarto is by means of using the `.columns` Div:
+In [Quarto](https://www.quarto.org), the traditional way of creating columns in a markdown document is by using the special [fenced Div](https://pandoc.org/demo/example33/8.18-divs-and-spans.html)
+`.columns` :

 ``` markdown
 :::: {.columns}